lowleveldesign/debug-recipes/tools.md

 #### [wtrace](https://github.com/lowleveldesign/wtrace)

-A command-line tool for live recording **ETW trace events** on Windows systems.
+A command-line tool for live recording ETW trace events on Windows systems.
 Wtrace collects, among others, File I/O and Registry operations, TPC/IP connections, and RPC calls.
 Its purpose is to give you some insights into what is happening in the system.

 #### [dotnet-wtrace](http://github.com/lowleveldesign/dotnet-wtrace)

-A cross-platform command-line tool for live recording **.NET trace events**.
+A cross-platform command-line tool for live recording .NET trace events.
 Dotnet-wtrace collects, among others, GC, network, ASP.NET Core, and exception events.

 #### [withdll](https://github.com/lowleveldesign/withdll)